octosteve/octosteve.github.io/source/2014-04-26-on-why-learning-to-program-is-hard.html.markdown

 ---
-title: On why learning to program in hard
+title: On why learning to program is hard
 date: 2014-04-26 20:22 UTC
 tags: learning, beginner, components of programming
 ---